Snehil208001/INVYU-CAB_PROJECT-/README.md

 MAPS_API_KEY="YOUR_GOOGLE_MAPS_API_KEY_HERE"
 4. Custom Backend Note
-This project is configured to work with a specific custom backend API hosted at https://ovlo8ek40d.execute-api.us-east-1.amazonaws.com/.
+This project is configured to work with a custom backend API (the base URL is defined in core/di/NetworkModule.kt).
 This backend handles:

 Checking if a user exists (checkUser)